Photography Contest 2020

 What are the prizes?

-The winner will receive a prize of $300 USD, a copy of AGI's The Geoscience Handbook, and his or her photograph will be used on the Earth Science Week Website.
+The winner will receive a prize of $300 USD, a copy of an AGI publication, and his or her photograph will be used on the Earth Science Week Website.
 The winner's and finalists' names will be posted on the Earth Science Week Website.
 All other expenses not stated are the sole responsibility of the winners.
 No cash substitution for prizes will be permitted and prizes are nontransferable.